Beam angle parameters and related calculations in Echoview

 Beam volume angle for single target analysis

 The single target beam volume is defined by the single target detection variable's specified values for Maximum beam compensation, Filter off-axis angle and Filter beam compensation.
-The single target Beam volume angle is calculated using the smallest adjusted off-axis angle of the following settings:
+The single target beam volume angle is used for Beam volume sum and Wedge volume sampled calculations carried out on single target echoram data.
+See also Calculation for single target beam volume angle prior to Echoview 13.1.

 Off-axis angle

-The correction to single target beam volume affects previous fish density estimates obtained using echo counting, including echo density calculated by the Cell statistic [Single targets] operator.
+The correction to single target beam volume affects previous fish density estimates obtained using echo counting, including echo density calculated by the Cell statistic - Single targets operator.
 The magnitude of this effect will be proportional to the difference between the equivalent two-way beam angle and the single target based solid angle.
-Note that the beam volume sum reported with echo integration exports (from Sv echograms) has not been changed: this volume calculation still uses the equivalent two-way beam angle.
+Note that the beam volume sum reported with echo integration exports (from Sv echograms) has not been changed, this volume calculation still uses the equivalent two-way beam angle.

-Similarly, the calculation of Wedge_volume_sampled now incorporates any reductions to the single target beam volume angle due to the identified single target variable properties.
+The calculation of Wedge_volume_sampled now incorporates any reductions to the single target beam volume angle due to the identified single target variable properties.
 The correction to wedge volume sampled affects point target density estimates obtained via an echo counting method in which the number of fish tracks is divided by the wedge volume sampled.
 The magnitude of the effect will depend on the difference between the 3 dB major-axis beam angle (or WedgeVolumeBeamAngle) previously used, and the angle defined by the settings in single target detection (dependent on Maximum beam compensation and Filter off-axis angle).
 For example, if the maximum beam compensation is set to less than 6 dB, the angle used by wedge volume sampled will be smaller than the 3 dB major-axis beam angle.

 For further assistance relating to this calculation change please contact support@echoview.com.